-My car was pushed into the car in front of me & was launched (apparently airborne) into oncoming traffic, another car t-boned me on the passenger side.
-Police later told us that witnesses said my car looked like it was in a pinball machine.
+My car was pushed into the car in front of me and was then launched (apparently airborne and flipped 180 degrees) into oncoming traffic.
+Another car travelling in the opposite direction then t-boned my car on the passenger side.
+Police later told us that witnesses said my car looked like it was bouncing around in a pinball machine.

 I was then rushed to the hospital, where they discovered I had a broken pelvis, internal bleeding, fractured vertebrae, and head, shoulder and foot injuries.
 I was pretty beaten up.

 The following month in hospital was a blur of pain, rehab and more pain.
 Lots of people came by to visit, some I remember, others I don’t.
-I hated being in the hospital & couldn’t wait to get home.
+I hated being in the hospital and couldn’t wait to get home.

-It’s strange as an adult having to learn such a basic everyday task, that is done without thought.
+It’s strange as an adult having to learn such a basic task – something that we do every single day without thought.
 One of my therapists told me that learning to walk as an adult is the most difficult thing a person can do.
 Even though it had only been a couple of weeks since I had walked, my body had been through so much trauma and was in so much pain that my brain was not sending the correct signals to my legs.
 It was so frustrating not even to be able to put one foot in front of the other.

-I remember celebrating the day I walked from the front door to the letterbox (approx 15m) – I felt like I had run a marathon.
-I then graduated to a walking stick (which made me really selfconscious) and I used that for another couple of years.
+I remember celebrating the day I walked from the front door to the letterbox (approx 15m) – I felt like I had run a marathon – even though I had used the frame.
+I soon graduated to a walking stick (which made me really self-conscious – why was everyone staring at me?) and I used that for another couple of years.

-For the next few years I regularly attended rehab and a pain management program and had counselling as I became depressed at how much my life had changed and the effect it had on my personal and professional life.
+For the next few years I regularly attended rehab and a pain management program and had counselling as I became depressed and wasn’t coping very well with the pain, and how much my life had changed and the effect it had on my personal and professional life.

 I was so fortunate to have such a wonderful and caring partner and be surrounded by family and friends who loved me.
 I could not have gotten through this without them.